bc-computing/gus-automation/plotFigs/README.md

 ## Dependencies
 ### Code
-- Python 3.8 (for running experiments automatically, calculating stats, plotting data)
+- Python 3.10 (for running experiments automatically, calculating stats, plotting data)
 - gnuplot
+- matplotlib

+## TODO
+- Need to finish converting plotting code from gnuplot to matplotlib
+- Need to adjust scaling for log latencies (fig 11) such that yticks (.9, .99 and .999) are evenly spaced
+- Need to finish code version such that latency files are directly converted into numpy arrays of the data instead of being written to csv files first
+   - This would be a cleaner implementation
+   - Already completed for fig 8
+- Need to do plotting code for figs9, 10, 12

 ## Background
 In order to understand the plotting code, one must understand what data is outputted by an experiment.